How to Make Satin Bias Tape with Fusible Interlining

 Secret trick!
 How to make bias tape

-There are times when you want to use shiny polyester-based bias tape, right?
+Sometimes you may want to use shiny polyester-based bias tape, right?

 I want to use special materials such as gold and silver!
-I wish I could make bias tape with shiny satin or other shiny materials...
-For those who wish to do so, I would like to introduce a secret technique!
+I wish I could make bias tape with shiny satin or other glossy fabrics...
+For those who feel the same, here is a secret technique!

 Again, a tape maker is used to make bias tape.

-The fabric used for this test is a golden satin fabric that is difficult to shape with an iron.
+The fabric used for this test is golden satin, which is difficult to shape with an iron.

-It is 100% polyester, but will it really take shape with an iron?
+It is 100% polyester, but will it really hold its shape with ironing?

 So let's give it a try and see what happens.